 Preparing for the freezer

-To prepare your ground beef to be fresh for the longest amount of time in the freezer, you’ll need to do a couple of steps.
+To freeze ground beef for the longest amount of time in the freezer, you’ll need to do a couple of steps.

 First, wrap it tightly in plastic wrap and then put it inside a large freezer bag.
 Label and date the bag so you know what it is and how long ago you froze it.